AionSystem/VERITAS/README.md

 "The code is open source.
 The architecture is not replicable."

-This is an application of the AION Constitutional Stack — FSVE certainty scoring, ECF tagging, validity thresholds, and the ADA Red‑Team loop — applied to community crisis data.
+This is an application of the AION Constitutional Stack — applied to community crisis data.
 The method travels.
 The judgment behind it doesn't.

-CERTUS Engine v2.5 — validated through 5 rounds of ADA red-teaming FSVE EV: 0.85 | TOPOS SGS: 0.92
-Ready for UNDP evaluation.
+CERTUS Engine v2.5 — Ready for UNDP evaluation.